havenow/OpenGLES/GLM.md

 This library works perfectly with OpenGL but it also ensures interoperability with other third party libraries and SDK.
 It is a good candidate for software rendering (raytracing / rasterisation), image processing, physic simulations and any development context that requires a simple and convenient mathematics library.

-GLM is written in C++98 but can take advantage of C++11 when supported by the compiler.
+GLM is written in C++ 98 but can take advantage of C++ 11 when supported by the compiler.
 It is a platform independent library with no dependence and it officially supports the following compilers:

 Apple Clang 6.0 and higher
 GCC 4.7 and higher